The Complexity of Learning Acyclic Conditional Preference Networks: Conclusion

 We determined exact values or non-trivial bounds on the parameters $\VCdim$ and $\TD$ for the classes of all (all complete, resp.) $k$-bounded acyclic CP-nets for any $k$, and used some of the insights gained thereby for the design of algorithms for learning CP-nets from membership queries, both in a setting where membership queries are always answered correctly and in settings where some answers may be missing or incorrect.
 The $\VCdim$ values we determined correct a mistake in \cite{Koriche2010685}.
 Further, we used the calculated $\TD$ values in order to show that our proposed algorithm for learning complete tree CP-nets from membership queries alone is close to optimal, and the calculated $\VCdim$ values in order to refine an optimality assessment of Koriche and Zanuttini's algorithm for learning all $k$-bounded acyclic CP-nets from equivalence and membership queries.

 All our results were obtained over the swap instance space.
 When using membership queries, a restriction of the instance space to swaps actually limits the options of the algorithm; one may want to investigate whether our algorithms can be made more efficient when given access to the full set of outcome pairs.
+At the same time, lower bounds on the query complexity (as obtained via the teaching dimension) might decrease when opening the choice to non-swaps.

-For fixed $k$, the number of membership queries made by our learning algorithms grows moderately with $n$, with an asymptotic worst-case behavior of $O(n\log_2(n))$ (to be multiplied by $n$ in the corrupted setting), which is at most a factor of $O(\log_2(n))$ above the best achievable, and suggests practical feasibility.
+For fixed $k$, the number of membership queries made by our learning algorithms grows moderately with $n$, with an asymptotic worst-case behavior of $O(n\log_2(n))$, (to be multiplied by $n$ in the corrupted setting), which is at most a factor of $O(\log_2(n))$ above the best achievable, and suggests practical feasibility.
 In practice, running our algorithms may become prohibitive when $k$ grows too large---as is also evident in the complexity parameters we calculated for the unbounded case, i.e., when $k=n-1$.
 Intuitively though, learning preferences that depend on a large number of parent variables is a problem that one might prefer to approach with approximate learning.
 When the dependency structure between the variables becomes so complex that unbounded CP-nets are needed to model them, one might in practice worry about overfitting the observed preferences---a simpler yet approximate CP-net may in such cases be a more desirable learning target.
 Knowledge of the number of queries required for exact identification of $\CPT$s and CP-nets will then also be useful in the design of heuristic approaches for approximating a target $\CPT$ or CP-net.

 On top of the $\VCdim$ and the $\TD$, we calculated another parameter, $\RTD$, for classes of all complete $k$-bounded acyclic CP-nets.
 While we did not use our $\RTD$ results for optimality assessments of proposed learning algorithms, they are of interest to learning-theoretic studies, as they exhibit, with the class $\mathcal{C}_{ac}^{n-1}$ of all complete unbounded acyclic CP-nets, the first known non-maximum class as well as the first not intersection-closed class that is interesting from an application point of view and satisfies $\RTD=\VCdim$, cf.\ Appendix\ref{sec:struct}.
 Thus further studies on the structure of CP-nets may be helpful toward the solution of an open problem concerning the general relationship between $\RTD$ and $\VCdim$ \cite{SimonZ15}.